fuzzthink/p3-behavior-cloning/README.md

 ---
 ### Training
 The model is trained by a dataset of images from the car camera's point of view of the road and its corresponding steering angles.
 These are specified in `datapaths.py`.
-The recorded dataset used can be found in [here](https://github.com/fuzzthink/P3-recorded-data).
+The recorded dataset is stored in a separate [repo](https://github.com/fuzzthink/P3-recorded-data).

 You can train your model with above recorded dataset, use [Udacity's recorded dataset](http://d2uz2655q5g6b2.cloudfront.net/46a70500-493e-4057-a78e-b3075933709d/169019/Behavioral%20Cloning%20Videos.zip), or generate your own data via the record feature in the simulator.
 To do so, first start the simulator.
 ```sh